Chapter 15: The Voice of God 060525

 long before we thought we might need it, so we just sat in the red

 airstrip dirt, leaned back on our ruck sacks, and waited.
-Of course,
+Standing a

-standing a very short distance away was the tall lanky Mac McLaughlin.
+very short distance away was the tall lanky Mac McLaughlin.
+I didn’t

-I didn’t recognize him as being the same new guy whom I had been envious
+recognize him as being the same new guy whom I had been envious of,

-of, while he was digging in next to me.
-That day was a thousand years
+while he was digging in next to me, several months before.
+That day was

-removed from the thoughts on my mind today.
+a thousand years removed from the thoughts in my mind on this day.

-in front of me jump out and walk toward the rear of his chopper like he
+directly in front of me jump out and walk toward the rear of his chopper

-had probably done hundreds of times before.
-This time he walked directly
+like he had probably done hundreds of times before.
+This time he walked

-into the whirling blade on the tail of the chopper.
-He was killed
+directly into the whirling blade on the tail of the chopper.
+He was

-instantly.
-Within a few seconds medics responded and retrieved his limp
+killed instantly.
+Within a few seconds medics responded and retrieved

-body.
-When it happened, those of us waiting to board choppers did not
+his limp body.
+When it happened, those of us waiting to board choppers

-flinch.
-Truth is, most of us were too familiar with sudden death to do
+did not flinch.
+Truth is, most of us were too familiar with sudden death

-that.
-However, I and several other veteran's whom I interviewed years
+to do that.
+However, I and several other veteran's whom I interviewed

 probably a good thing that I did not recognize Mac standing so close

-beside me sporting sergeant strips while my sleeves were now bare.
+beside me sporting sergeant stripes while my sleeves were now bare.

 actually feeling a tidal wave of upbeat emotional energy.
 How could I be